 Beyond his professional pursuits, Brad manages his wife’s and his family’s 180 year old farm, which possesses not only a large herd of Angus and Brangus cows, but chickens and horses, row crop land, and two active sons, the seventh generation to live on the farm.

-Leveraging her history with government relations and strong industry partnerships, Ms. Skelly currently serves as VP of Global Partnerships & Security Evangelist.
+Leveraging her history with government relations and strong industry partnerships, Ms. Skelly currently serves as Vice President of Global Partnerships and Security Evangelist.
 Ms. Skelly holds a B.A. in Homeland Security, a B.S. in Information Technology, a Masters Certificate in National Security Studies, and she is currently completing an M.P.S in Strategic Cyber Operations and Information Management at George Washington University.

 Ms. Skelly is a longtime volunteer for Red Cross Disaster Services and Operations; and as a Wounded Warrior she is a proud volunteer for Team Rubicon.

 John C. Nipp is responsible for the overall financial and operational management of our entire portfolio of Federal contracts.
 With over 22 years of Federal contracting experience, Mr. Nipp previously led our Federal programmatic effort from beginning to end, including strategy creation, contingency planning, risk mitigation, requirement and plan design for project life cycle deployment, and development of requests for proposals for external services.
 Currently, Mr. Nipp is a Colonel with the Mississippi Army National Guard.
 During the past 6 years Mr. Nipp has deployed twice to Iraq in support of Operation Iraqi Freedom.